Richmond Sixteen: France and imprisonment

 The men were transferred to Rouen, from where they were sent back to England by ship, after facing an angry French crowd on the quay-side.
 From the ship they were taken to Winchester Prison, where they found the Harwich seventeen, who had been at Boulogne before them.
 Some were then taken to Dyce Work Camp.
 On 11 July 1917 Alfred Martlew was found drowned in the River Ouse, reported in a newspaper under the heading "An Objector Drowned".
 The other men were released unconditionally in April 1919, well after the Armistice.
 On returning home, they were widely seen as cowards and were spurned by their local communities.
 They were formally disfranchised for five years, beginning on 1 September 1921, but as there was at the time no mechanism for putting disfranchisement into effect, the procedure had little effect.
 However, some of the men were unable to get jobs on release.

 Later life

 Robert Armstrong Lown went to live in Stalham, Norfolk, and died there in 1954.

+Ernest Shillito Spencer returned to live at Leeds where he married in 1925 and died in 1957.

 Hubert Brocklesby returned to teaching and moved to Barton-upon-Humber.
 He died in a Scunthorpe hospital in 1962, leaving a widow, Olive.